michal-h21/tex4ebook/README.md

 `-s,--shell-escape`

-:     Enable shell escape in htlatex run.
-This may be needed if you run external
+:     Enable shell escape in the `htlatex` run.
+This is necessary for the execution of the external
       commands from your source files.

 `-t,--tidy`